Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-In this Letter, we employ time-dependent density functional theory~\cite{Dewhurst2016,elk} (TDDFT)---which has provided most detailed microscopic insights~\cite{Krieger2015,Chen2019a,Pellegrini2022,Mrudul2024} into demagnetization mechanisms, and which has recently been extended~\cite{Kefayati2024} into TDDFT+Jefimenko approach for computation of currents and the ensuing electromagnetic (EM) radiation---to analyze fsLP-driven Co/Pt and Co/W bilayers.
-This approach allows us to extract, from first principles, time-dependencies of: spin current from Co toward Pt or W layer [Fig.~\ref{fig:fig2}]; charge current flowing within Pt or W layer [Figs.~\ref{fig:fig3}(b,c)]; demagnetization dynamics $M^y(t)/M^y(t=0)<1$ [while $M^x(t) \approx M^z (t) \approx 0$] within Co layer [Fig.~\ref{fig:fig2}]; and electric field $E^x_\mathrm{FF}(t)$ of the emitted THz radiation in the far-field region [Figs.~\ref{fig:fig3}(c,f)].
-Furthermore, it also makes it possible to analyze how total real-time THz signal from FM/NM bilayer emerges from contributions generated by FM (virtually never considered when analyzing experiments~\cite{Seifert2016,Seifert2023,Wu2017,Rouzegar2022,Jechumtal2024}) vs. NM layer (the only one considered when analyzing experiments thus far~\cite{Seifert2016,Seifert2023,Wu2017,Rouzegar2022,Jechumtal2024}), which does not have to be simple enhancement of each other as these two contributions could have different shape or phase [Fig.~\ref{fig:fig3}].
+In this Letter, we employ time-dependent density functional theory (TDDFT)---which has provided some of the most detailed microscopic insights~\cite{Krieger2015,Shokeen2017,Chen2019a,Pellegrini2022,Mrudul2024} into demagnetization mechanisms, and which has recently been extended~\cite{Kefayati2024} into TDDFT+Jefimenko approach for computation of currents and the ensuing electromagnetic (EM) radiation---to analyze fsLP-driven Co/Pt and Co/W bilayers.
+This approach allows us to extract, from first principles that {\em do not make} any assumptions about the underlying physics or the system under investigation, time-dependence of: demagnetization dynamics $M^y(t)/M_0<1$ [while $M^x(t) \approx M^z (t) \approx 0$] and its time derivative $\partial_t M^y$ [where $\partial_t \equiv \partial/\partial_t$ and $M_0 \equiv M^y(t=0)$] for magnetization in equilibrium pointing along the $y$-axis in Fig.~\ref{fig:fig1}) within Co layer [Fig.~\ref{fig:fig2}]; spin current from Co toward Pt or W layer [Fig.~\ref{fig:fig2}]; charge current flowing within Pt or W layer [Figs.~\ref{fig:fig3}(b),(e)]; and electric field $E^x_\mathrm{FF}(t)$ of THz emission in the FF region [Figs.~\ref{fig:fig3}(c),(f)].
+It also makes it possible to analyze how total real-time THz signal from FM/NM bilayer emerges from contributions generated by FM (never considered in thus far analyzed experiments~\cite{Seifert2016,Seifert2023,Zhang2017b,Wu2017,Rouzegar2022,Jechumtal2024,Liu2021}) vs. NM layer.
+Note that the total signal is not necessarily the result of two contributions enhancing each other, as they can have different phases, thereby adding negative to positive lobe [as in Fig.~\ref{fig:fig3}(c)].